zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/smartgym.md

   <div class="col is-9">
     <section>
       <p><strong>Tan Chin Hiong, Team Lead, System Architect</strong><br>
       Tan Chin Hiong is a team lead and systems architect at GovTech.
-Ching Hiong graduated from the National University of Singapore with a PhD in Electrical
+Chin Hiong graduated from the National University of Singapore with a PhD in Electrical and Computer Engineering.
-      Engineering.
 He has over 15 years of experience in systems engineering and Research and Development (R&D), including the fields of neural networks, computer vision and evolutionary algorithms.
 Chin Hiong is passionate about harnessing technology to improve people's lives and inspiring the next generation of engineers.</p>
     </section>
   </div>
 </div>